Curriculum Leader: Mr J. Hunt

 We provide opportunities for all students to learn, develop and combine skills in performance and composition through both curricular lessons and extra-curricular opportunities.

-There is an expectation on students to perform to a high standard in every lesson and each 10 week topic at Key Stage 3 culminates in an official assessment.
+Students are encouraged in lessons to listen widely and experiment creatively with musical ideas, performing to a high standard in every lesson.
+Each 10 week topic at Key Stage 3 culminates in an official assessment.

-The Department fosters a sense of community cohesion through school productions, extra-curricular activities and events with the wider community.
+The Department fosters a sense of community cohesion through school concerts, extra-curricular activities and events with the wider community.
 The Department is also the proud home of the Fulford Music Academy which provides after hours music tuition for the entire York community.

 The KS3 Music Curriculum at Fulford School

-Every year group studies 2 different topics on the Department’s state of the art JamPod equipment.
+Every year group studies 2 different topics on the Department’s JamPod equipment.
 Students are taught to use this technology to work on ensemble projects where every student is able to learn and develop skills on electric guitar, bass guitar, drum kit, keyboard and vocals…all in a relevant rock band setting!
 Students are also introduced to the technical skills needed to manipulate and record their work.

 In addition to the JamPod topics, Year 7 also complete a notated composition topic based on Carnival of the Animals.
 They work on writing rhythm and pitch notation whilst developing their keyboard skills.
 Students also work on an African Drumming topic, working in groups to create polyrhythmic pieces centred around the skills of pulse, metre, improvisation and structure.

-To develop 3 areas of musical skills and knowledge:
+To develop 3 areas of musical skills and knowledge.